Create a

 - Spoon: The spoon is placed to the right of the knife and the soup spoon at the farthest right.
 The dessert spoon is typically centered above the plate with the bowl to the right and perpendicular to the silverware beside the plate.

 - Alternatively, the dessert fork, dessert spoon, soup spoon, and steak knife may all be brought out during the appropriate course.
 Do not place more than 3 pieces of silverware on each side of the plate.
-If you
+If you require more, bring silverware out as the additional courses are served.

 - Bread Plate: The bread plate should be above and left of the dinner plate with the butter knife, if using, across the plate.